 As well as vets fees, some pet insurance policies can cover a number of other benefits including death, theft, straying, third party liability (dogs only), advertising & reward costs, kennel/cattery fees and even for trips abroad (see policy terms & conditions for details).

 No, the product offerings vary dramatically.
-This is both in terms of the monetary (£) benefit limits as well as the actual product concept which applies to how the veterinary fees benefit applies (see below).
+This is both in terms of the monetary (£) benefit limits as well as the method in which limits are made available and/or renewable (see below).

-- Lifetime - Covers vets fees following an accident, injury & illness up to the policy benefit/limit per condition with no onward time limit - the policy benefit re-loads at each annual renewal date of the policy
+• Lifetime - Covers vets fees following an accident, injury & illness up to the policy benefit/limit per condition with no onward time limit – “Each time you renew your policy the full amount of money becomes available again”

 Ongoing cover is subject to the ongoing payment of premium.
 The policies do not provide cover for treatment that occurs after the policy is lapsed or cancelled.
 Please see your policy terms and conditions for further information.